-Potato plants can blossom and bear fruit.
-However, under Central European climate conditions there is little likelihood that potato seeds will overwinter and produce plants.
-Prior to harvesting, the parts of the potato plants growing above ground will be mechanically or chemically destroyed.
-This serves to counteract seed maturation.
 In the event that tubers or seeds remain in the soil, the resulting plant growth would be detected during post-trial monitoring.
 The crop rotation is designed in such a way that potatoes are not cultivated on the individual release sites in the following year.
 In overwintering experiments post-trial monitoring will be conducted from May to December of the harvest year.
 If genetically modified potato plants do emerge from seeds or tubers not detected during harvesting, these can be identified and inactivated by conventional agricultural practices.
 In such cases post-trial monitoring is extended and the release site is controlled for volunteers for a further year.
 No plants, or only plants which do not interfere with monitoring, may be cultivated on the release sites during the post-trial monitoring period.

-In previous experiments carried out by the applicant the genetically modified potato lines did not display any significant change in appearance.
-Plant growth and yield did not deviate significantly from that of the control lines.
+In previous experiments carried out by the applicant the genetically modified potato lines did not display any change in appearance.
+Apart from the intended aim of the respective genetic modification, no evidence of any significant differences between the genetically modified lines and their parent varieties emerged.
+Furthermore, a comparison with other conventional varieties did not reveal any differences beyond the known range of natural variability.
 One of the objectives of the proposed release is to carry out studies on the overwintering capability of the genetically modified potato tubers.
-For this purpose, selected parts of the experimental release crop will not be harvested in autumn, but will be left in the soil until the following spring.
+For this purpose, selected parts of the experimental release crop will not be harvested in autumn; these tubers are to remain in the soil until the following spring.

-Even if the genetic modification had brought about a change in the frost sensitivity of the tubers, this would be adequately addressed by the designated cultivation gap for potatoes, by post-trial monitoring and by the planned isolation measures.
+Even if the genetic modification were to bring about a change in the frost sensitivity of the tubers, this would be adequately addressed by the designated cultivation gap for potatoes, by post-trial monitoring and by the planned isolation measures.